Lafayette Leopards: Baseball

 Baseball is the oldest sport at the College, with a club team competing on a College Hill since March 1860.
 The team's first official game was a 44–11 win on November 8, 1865 against amateurs from Easton.
 The first recorded intercollegiate match was a 45–45 tie in a baseball game against Lehigh in October 1869 and its first win against Lehigh 31–24 shortly thereafter.

 Aside from its traditional Ivy League and local rivals, Lafayette developed a rivalry with the University of North Carolina and the University of South Carolina in the late 19th and early 20th century.
 Games were played on March Field, and were later played at Fisher Stadium.
 Once the Metzgar Athletic Complex was built in the late 1960s, the team moved its field to what is now known as Kamine Stadium.

 Lafayette has made four appearances in the College World Series in the 1950s and 1960s, the final round of the NCAA Division I Baseball Championship.
 Coached by former major leaguer Charlie Gelbert, the Leopards made it the semi-finals in 1953 before bowing to the University of Texas, finishing third.
 Lafayette eliminated Stanford and Boston College, with their only losses coming against Texas.
 Lafayette did not win a game in its other trips in 1954, 1958, and 1965.

 Lafayette won the East Coast Conference in 1990 and Patriot League title 2007 to earn a trip to the NCAA Regionals.

-The most noted Lafayette baseball player is current Los Angeles Angels manager Joe Maddon, who played on the team in the early 1970s.
+The most noted Lafayette baseball player is former Los Angeles Angels and Chicago Cubs world series winning manager Joe Maddon, who played on the team in the early 1970s.

 Lafayette is 1755–1563–32 all-time.